TomWhitwell/MTM_Newsite_2022/_retired/vactrol_mix.md

 schematic: "/collateral/VactrolMixSchematic.pdf"

 pars:

+- "Sadly Vactrol Mix is no longer available for sale.
+RoHS regulations in UK/EU mean we can't sell vactrols, which contain cadmium."

 - "This expander is 4 in, 2 out vactrol matrix mixer controlled by the Turing Machine, connected around the back by a 16 pin ribbon cable. "